 Volunteer Lake Monitoring Program

-Lake monitoring involves taking measurements at the deepest spot of the lake once per month throughout the ice-free season (May-October, depending on weather).
-Our volunteers provide their own boat and life preservers and must have legal access to the lake for monitoring.
+Lake monitoring involves taking measurements at the deepest spot of the lake once per month throughout the ice-free season (May-September).
+Volunteers provide their own boat and life preservers and must have legal access to the lake for monitoring.

 - Secchi disk reading (for water clarity)